pydio/pydio-doc-admin-guide/1_installation_guides/05_cells_install.md

 Then, define the url parameters of your instance:

-- **Bind Host**: internal url for Pydio Cells: the various services reaches each other through the gateway at this address.
+- **Internal Url**: internal url for Pydio Cells: the various services reaches each other through the gateway at this address.
 In most common cases, it is `<ip>:<port>`(example: `192.168.0.192:80`).
 If you are going to use SSL you should put your secure port `443` or else.
-- **External HOST**: world facing URL of Pydio Cells.
-Usually, you can use the same URL as the bind URL.
-Thus this field is auto-filled with the value you have just entered and can be left untouched.
-In the case where you want to set up a more exotic configuration, adapt the URL here.
 - **Choose SSL Activation mode**:
   - **Provide paths to certificate/key files**: if you already have a certificate/key, you can use them.
   - **Use Let's Encrypt**: this option is based on the built-in caddy feature to create and manage certificate using the [Let's Encrypt CA](https://letsencrypt.org/).
 Beware that if you use this option: